rennacarver/Cone-Related-Rates-Visualizer/README.md

 ## Fixes

 - The rates don't show when the animation is paused or the slider is manually moved
-- The animation slider can glitch when moved to 0
+- Leaving the height and radius fields blank causes the three.js canvas to fail